StArLorDd88/StArLorDd88/README.md

    + Developing dashboards on PowerBI.
    + Data analysis and reporting using Google Sheets and Excel.

-📚 Projects
-Welcome to my portfolio, where I showcase my projects.
+📚 Welcome to my portfolio, where I showcase my projects.

 🛠️ Tools
    + Language: SQL, Python